isabelsousac/Cycle-Tracker/README.md

 # Cycle tracker

 Cycle tracker is a website that helps women for monitoring their menstrual cycle and helping to predict periods.
-It also allow users to record additional information, such as symptoms that occured in a selected day and period flow.
+It also allows users to record additional information, such as symptoms that occured in a selected day and period flow.

 After sign up, the user is redirected to the "About you" page, where they insert useful information that will be used to predict future periods.